You might note that the headline below says “10 Great Books…” and I only included 7 in this clip. I didn’t want to give it all away.

 Many people now feel that pending trouble is in the air.
 They may not know what or why but they can feel it deep in their bones.
 For these people the urge to prepare for potential problems is now incorporated into their everyday lives.
 When something far reaching and catastrophic happens the ability of groups and communities to pull together is one way to deal with the aftermath and work through the problems to remain safe and healthy.

-When something happens that may prevent outside help from reaching you, it is necessary to have the infrastructure and supplies to help yourself until the situation stabilizes.
-For […]
+When something happens that may prevent outside help from reaching you, it is necessary to have the infrastructure and supplies to help yourself until the situation […]

 One response to my Community Preparedness meeting announcements goes something like this: Are you people working with Ravalli County emergency planning, or are you another wacky militia group? … I think I’ll take my chances with the county’s action plan.